algobulls/algobulls_help_site/docs/member/live-trading.md

 ![Filters](imgs/toolbar4.png)

-`Settings` - Select the columns that you want to view in this settings option
+`Settings` - Select the columns that you want to view in this settings option.

 ![Filters](imgs/toolbar5_portfolio.png)